equinor/terraform-azurerm-key-vault/README.md

  Purge protection is enabled by default to prevent loss of secrets as recommended in [Azure Key Vault best practices](https://learn.microsoft.com/en-us/azure/key-vault/general/best-practices#turn-on-data-protection-for-your-vault).
  Here as some reasons why you might want to turn off purge protection:

 - Secrets can be regenerated, and should be regenerated regularly.
-Thus, losing a key vault is not a large risk.
+Thus, losing a Key Vault is not a large risk.
-- Prevents complete recreation of a key vault (required e.g. in DR drills).
+- Prevents complete recreation of a Key Vault (required e.g. during disaster recovery drills).

 ## Contributing